DmitriySkibinsky/Algorithms-and-computation-methods/source/nonliner_matrix.md

 - <b>Calculating the new approximation 𝑥<sub>𝑛+1</sub></b>: The Newton's method formula is used.
 - <b>Checking the stopping criterion</b>: If ∣ 𝑥<sub>𝑛+1 − 𝑥<sub>𝑛</sub> ∣ is sufficiently small, the iteration process stops, as the desired accuracy has been reached.

-### Advantages of Newton's Method
-- <b>Fast convergence</b>: Newton's method typically converges very quickly, especially if the initial guess 𝑥<sub>0</sub> is close to the root.
-- <b>Wide applicability</b>: The method is suitable for solving various types of equations and systems of nonlinear equations.

-### Disadvantages of Newton's Method
-- <b>Dependence on the initial guess</b>: If the initial guess is poorly chosen, the method may not converge or may converge to the wrong root.
-- <b>Requirement of the derivative</b>: The method requires the computation of the derivative of the function, which is not always simple or possible.
-- <b>Problems with zero derivative</b>: If the derivative of the function at the point 𝑥<sub>𝑛</sub> is zero, the method cannot be applied.

 ### Example

 Let's consider an example of finding the root of the equation 𝑓(𝑥) = $𝑥^{2}$ − 2 = 0 using Newton's method.